fullstakgeneral/Meet-Landing-Page-/README.md

 ## Features
 * Responsive on almost all devices of varying shapes, sizes and resolutions.
-* A large and welcoming banner image with a bold message.
+* A large and welcoming banner image with a bold message as the header.
 * A footer with a hero image.
 * All text in the website is in Red Hat Display font family.